decassidy/katacoda-intro-python3/intro-python3/intro.md

-## Welcome Python 3.x Introduction
+# Python 3.x Introduction Course

 In this introduction you will learn the Python 3.x command line and environment.
 All of this information on the Python 3.x command line and environment can be be found on the official Python website at https://docs.python.org/3/using/cmdline.html.